Explore the Agenda

 11:55 am From Assay to Action – Making MRD a Practical Tool for Treatment Decisions in Hematology

-Distinguished Scientist, Genentech
+Scientist, Genentech

-Bridging assay development and translational research to define clinically meaningful MRD cutoffs and endpoints
+• Bridging assay development and translational research to define clinically meaningful MRD cut-offs and endpoints

-Designing MRD-guided clinical trials to inform treatment decisions, including escalation, consolidation & de-escalation strategies
+• Designing MRD-guided clinical trials to inform treatment decisions, including escalation, consolidation & de-escalation strategies

 Track B: Clinical Development & Commercialization

-Navigating Regulatory & Policy Hurdles to Accelerate Global Adoption of Liquid Biopsies
+Navigating Regulatory & Policy Hurdles to Accelerate Global Adoption of Liquid Biopsies – Chaired by

-11:30 am Navigating the Complex, Uncertain Regulatory Environment to Expedite Global Patient Access to Liquid Biopsy Testing
+11:00 am Navigating the Complex, Uncertain Regulatory Environment to Expedite Global Patient Access to Liquid Biopsy Testing

 Associate Vice President - Global Regulatory Affairs, Diagnostics & Companion Diagnostics, Eli Lilly